LinShunKang/MyPerf4J/README.EN.md

 #MemMetricsFile=/data/logs/MyPerf4J/memory_metrics.log
 #ThreadMetricsFile=/data/logs/MyPerf4J/thread_metrics.log

+#Configure the log file scrolling interval, which has three values: MINUTELY, HOURLY, and DAILY.
+LogRollingTimeUnit=HOURLY

 #Configure the number of backup Recorders.
 The default is 1, the minimum is 1, and the maximum is 8.
 When you need to count a large number of method performance data in a smaller MillTimeSlice, you can configure a larger number.
 BackupRecordersCount=1